MattSayar/ip_monitor/readme.md

 # Public IP Address Monitor

 A bash script that monitors your public IP address for changes, logs the information, and updates your IP with NextDNS.
 When changes are detected, it sends notifications via ntfy.sh.
+In my case, runs from a Raspberry Pi.

 - Monitors public IP address changes
 - Sends notifications when IP changes occur